- This event has passed.

 We then travel to Mt.
-Kenya, seeking the coveted endemic Hinde’s Babbler along the way.
-In the woodlands, we’ll look for Crowned Eagle and Bar-tailed Trogon, along with wagtails, apalis, crimsonwings and sunbirds, and an array of forest mammals including monkeys, mongooses and even elephants.
-We will make our way to the Samburu Nature Reserve, famous for mammals including Beisa Oryx, Gerenuk, Grevy’s Zebra, Cheetah, and Reticulated Giraffe, among many others.
-Birding is plentiful as well, with over 380 species in the park including Somali Ostrich, D’Arnaud’s barbet and the technicolor Golden-breasted Starling.
+Kenya, where dense forested mountain slopes are home to the Crowned Eagle and Bar-tailed Trogon, along with Silver-cheeked Hornbill, Tacazze Sunbird and Black-and-white Mannikins, and an array of forest mammals including monkeys, mongooses and even elephants.
+We will make our way to the Samburu Nature Reserve, famous for rare mammals including Beisa Oryx, Gerenuk, Grevy’s Zebra, Leopard, Cheetah, and Reticulated Giraffe, among many others.
+Birding is plentiful as well, with over 380 species in the park including Somali Ostrich, Northern Red Hornbill, White-headed Buffalo-Weaver and the technicolor Golden-breasted Starling.

-We’ll search for the rare Mackinder’s Eagle Owl and meet the farmers who are working to protect this incredible species, then make our way to Lake Nakuru National Park, where huge flocks of Lesser Flamingos are often found, along with Wooley-necked Stork, Grey-crested Helmetshrike, a variety of cuckoos and many, many other birds.
+We’ll search for the localized and rare Hinde’s Babbler in a protected patch, then make a stop to see the Mackinder’s Eagle Owl and meet the farmers who are working to protect this incredible species!
+Then we make our way to Lake Nakuru National Park, where huge flocks of Lesser Flamingos are often found, along with Wooly-necked Stork, Little Rock Thrush, a variety of cuckoos and many, many other birds.
 This park is also a refuge for Black Rhinos and the endangered Rothschild’s Giraffe.
-We’ll take a boat ride on Lake Baringo, seeking waterbirds from African Jacana to Black Crake, and also learn about traditional fishing methods.

-Our final wildlife destination with be the famous Masai Mara National Reserve, described by many as the top safari destination in Africa and home to all of Africa’s “big 5” mammals, plus over 500 species of birds, including an incredible 57 species of raptors!
-We will spend two days exploring the many habitats contained here, hoping for good looks at everything from the outrageous Schalow’s Turaco to the colorful near-endemic Usambiro Barbet, plus African Elephants, several big cats and wildebeest among the mind-blowing diversity of mammals in this park.
+Our final wildlife destination will be the famous Masai Mara National Reserve, described by many as the top safari destination in Africa and home to all of Africa’s “Big 5” mammals, plus over 500 species of birds, including an incredible 57 species of raptors!
+We will spend threeo days exploring the many habitats contained here, hoping for good looks at everything from the outrageous Schalow’s Turaco to the colorful near-endemic Usambiro Barbet, the fierce Secretarybird, and the Kori Bustard, the world’s largest flighted bird.
+Our trip is timed perfectly to witness the incredible Wildebeest migration, when up to 1.5 million of these giant antelope cross the Mara as they follow the seasonal rains!
+There is never a dull moment with herds of hoofed animals, African Elephants, and several big cats among the mind-blowing diversity of mammals in this park.
 Our visit with members of the Masai tribe will be a very special highlight on this very special journey.

 - Trip leaders: Dan van den Broek and Candace Larson